cyberpunk-sh/azuretokenverification/README.md

 # Azure Token Verification
-A tiny go module for verifying access token and extracting the available claims if the token is valid.
+A tiny go module for verifying access token and extracting the available claims if the token is valid using Azure v2 flow.
 Otherwise, package will throw error with proper error message.
+The code does the following checks to determine if the token valid:
+  1. Issuer Check
+  2. Audience Check
+  3. Token Expiration Check

 ## Installing
 Run the following command to add this package to your project